Eadgyth/Programming-Editor/README.md

 PROBLEMS <br>
 1) The undo/redo may may cause problems with regard to the syntax coloring.
-These problems (which caused the text view to break when a linebreak right before a colored character is undone) seem to be circumvented (not solved) but it's not certain if that's true all situations.<br>
+These problems (which caused the text view to break when a linebreak right before a colored character is undone) seem to be circumvented (not solved) but it's not certain if that's true for all situations.<br>
 2) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).<br>
 <p>